hmfaysal/hmfaysal-omega-theme/_posts/2014-05-01-Data-Gateway-Quo-Vadis.md

 	<figcaption><em><b>Left</b>: Snapshot of iptraf during transfer of a 3 GB file. <b>Right</b>: screenshot of network activity during the full duration of the upload which lasted approx. 20 min.</em></figcaption>
 </figure>

+Some uploads were made from my laptop using files of various sizes[^filesizes], from an eduroam wireless access point.
+This was not what one could call a *"high-performance"* network, but was certainly better than most of what our collaborators on the continent will experience.
+Let's just say the bottleneck was the originating network and not the data gateway.

+The overal experience was very encouraging; there are two numbers you can take away from this brief experience :

+ 1. ***10 min / GB*** for upload from the internet
+ 1. ***2.5 min / GB*** staging to data storage on SANREN

+For a 50 GB transfer, such as the one that is planned between the group of [Mary Claire King](http://www.gs.washington.edu/faculty/king.htm) at the Genome Sciences Department of the University of Washington School of Medicine, we can probably expect the transfer to take about 8 hours.
+That's pretty sweet, if you ask me.

+On the downside, I'm informed by collaborators in Tunisia that the gateway is giving them timeouts and errors[^mohamed] - so the user experience is far from unique at this point.
+The point of these blog posts is about teasing out the finer details and making things better...

 # Data Gateway - Quo Vadis ?

 So, given how apparently great the data gateway is, it's time to think about exploiting it better.
 This entails some added functionality, and perhaps tweaks in the design and internal algorithms.
 Everything starts, however with a wishlist.
 Here we go...

 ## Provide more verbosity to the portal admin and user